holochain/docs-pages/src/pages/references/enable-holo.md

     client: AppAgentClient | undefined; // Ensure that client is not AppAgentWebsocket
     //...
   } {
 ```

-You can then initialise a context-dependent client, assuming you want your UI to be compatible with both Holo and Holochain.
+You can then initialize a context-dependent client, assuming you want your UI to be compatible with both Holo and Holochain.

 ```typescript
   data(): {